First published in February, 2016. Edited in June,2022.

 You know that person, of course, you meet people like him everyday in your professional life!
 That confident walk into any room, the sense of deference from everyone else when HE walks in.
 The orders being barked all around, to be obeyed instantly.
-He is the King of all he surveys, the master of his universe, and, of course, the centre of all attention.
+He is the King of all he surveys, the Master of his universe, and, of course, the centre of all attention.

-Is it easy to work or manage in the quarries, usually located so far away from comfortable urban centres?
-In harsh conditions, often extremely cold or extremely hot climate conditions, often without even the most basic infrastructure of roads, electricity, decent hotels or restaurants, especially in the developing world?
+Is it easy to work or manage people in the quarries, usually located so far away from comfortable urban centres?
+In harsh conditions, often extremely cold, or extremely hot climate conditions, often without even the most basic infrastructure of roads, electricity, decent hotels or restaurants, especially in the developing world?
 Or to run a stone factory, where every block, every slab, every tile, every container, every machine, every employee, every customer, is a world in itself, and a permanent potential problem?
-Add to all this, in most countries, dealing with the tons of endless and often mindless paperwork constantly demanded by the pen pushing bureaucrats?
+Add to all this, in most countries, dealing with the tons of endless and often mindless paperwork, constantly demanded by the pen pushing bureaucrats?
 Or try to understand and navigate through the often unclear, confusing, contradictory and ever changing rules made by the authorities?